Vorkosigan Saga: Works

+With the publication of Cryoburn, almost all Vorkosigan tales were available as free e-texts on a CD that accompanied the hardcover release.
+This CD was initially shared online, but has since been withdrawn by request of the author.
+Earlier works published up to 2004, including novels (except Memory) and the short stories (except "Dreamweaver's Dilemma"), have been repackaged in omnibus editions.
+The first of these was Vorkosigan's Game (September 1990), an omnibus volume published by a book sales club, collecting The Vor Game and the three-novella Borders of Infinity anthology.
+While all the books and novellas are currently in print as ebooks, in America they are in print as omnibus editions.

 The roots of the Vorkosigan Saga lie in an early collection by Bujold called Dreamweaver's Dilemma.
 The title story features Beta Colony, and another story contains a character named Cordelia Naismith, perhaps a distant ancestor of the Vorkosigan character.
 When beginning her first novel, Shards of Honor, Bujold incorporated these elements, but greatly expanded.
 She followed that up with the second novel with the same setting, The Warrior's Apprentice, then worked on Ethan of Athos.
 After being rejected by four publishers, The Warrior's Apprentice was accepted by Baen Books, who agreed to a three-book deal to include the two other novels.

 Shards of Honor and Barrayar concern Miles' parents, Ethan of Athos involves a few minor characters from other Vorkosigan novels, and Falling Free does not involve Miles or any of his family, though in some later novels Miles encounters the descendants of the characters from Falling Free.
-While all the books and novellas are currently in print as ebooks, in America they are in print as omnibus editions.